Kalhor-Lab/MARC1-Pipeline/README.md

 ## Examples

 An example run is provided in exampleRun/.
-This run contains the output from analyzing one mutant and one genotyping sample in full.
+This run contains the output from analyzing three mutant and one genotyping sample in full.

 # Running the pipeline